Back to Blog

 Using the Coupler.io web app or add-in for Excel, you can also connect workbooks.
 However, unlike Workbook Links or IMPORTRANGE, the Excel integration by Coupler.io imports data from one sheet to another.
 So, if the source workbook is not accessible for some reason, you will still have your data set in the destination workbook.

 Connecting Excel workbooks with Coupler.io only takes three steps and does not require any formulas.
-All you need to do is sign up to Coupler.io and add a new importer:
+All you need to do is click Proceed in the form below:

-• In your OneDrive folder, select the Excel workbook and sheet(s) to get data from.
+• Then, in your OneDrive folder, select the Excel workbook and sheet(s) to get data from.

 • Preview and transform the data, if needed, before loading it to the destination Excel workbook.